 Neck and shoulder pain can make it difficult to get a good night’s sleep.
 Some people struggle to get comfortable, while others find themselves woken up by bouts of pain.
 Research suggests that as many as 80% of people with arthritis have trouble falling and/or staying asleep.

 Experts have also noted that the connection between poor sleep and MSK pain works both ways.
 Just as neck and shoulder pain can disrupt sleep, a lack of sleep can increase pain and impact the body’s ability to rest and repair itself.
-For example, in this study, a lack of sleep worsened pain in patients with rheumatoid arthritis.
+For example, research indicates that 70% of people suffering from rheumatoid arthritis have problems with sleep

 However, while getting good quality sleep can be challenging when you’re in pain, there are things you can do to help.